error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SEGWAVE_IMPLEMENTATION_SUMMARY.md

 For questions or issues:
 - Review `docs/segwave_guide.md` for detailed usage
 - Check test files for implementation examples
-- Run `ssz-rings --help` for command-line reference
+- Run `SSZ-rings --help` for command-line reference

 ---